Site Network and BIM Data Path Governance

 Project Data Archive

-Air-gapped copies of project data ensure long-term preservation beyond the life of temporary construction site infrastructure.
+Verified baselines of project configuration ensure long-term preservation beyond the life of temporary construction site infrastructure.

 Demo to Live